How Big Do Guinea Pigs Get? Size & Growth Chart

 If you are considering adopting a young guinea pig, you may be wondering: how big will it get?
 What is the average size of an adult cavy?

-Like most pets, the size of an adult will depend on its breed, gender, and genetics, among other factors.
-Generally, adult guinea pigs are about 5 inches tall and measure 10 to 12 inches in length.
-The typical weight range is between 1.5 and 3 pounds.
+Like most pets, the size of an adult will depend on their breed, sex, and environment, among other factors.
+Generally, adult guinea pigs are about 5 inches tall and measure 8 to 10 inches in length.
+The typical weight range is between 0.5–2.6 pounds.
+However, guinea pigs raised specifically for their meat or show quality guinea pigs may weigh considerably more.

 Guinea pigs reach full physical maturity at 16 weeks, after which they stop growing.
 Understanding the ideal size of an adult allows you to track if your cavy is following a healthy growth pattern.